New document guidelines for first registrations

 Customers must provide the following separate certificate with their application:

 “I certify on behalf of my organisation that this application is accompanied by certified copies of all deeds and documents relating to the title that are in the control of the applicant (as listed in the Form DL).
-My organisation will comply with any Land Registry request to lodge such deeds and documents until such time as Land Registry notifies us that the application is completed.
+My organisation will comply with any Land Registry request to lodge the originals of such deeds and documents until such time as Land Registry notifies us that the application is completed.

 Signed …………………………… (signature of individual Conveyancer)